ridlon/SNAPPworkshop-repo/README.md

 * collaborator: make changes, stage,commit, push
 * owner: make changes, stage,commit, push--denied
 * owner: resolve changes after merging and then push resolved changes

+## Notes on Merge conflicts

+*communicate frequently
+* ALWAYS PULL before you start
+* save the file locally, then commit, then PUSH regularly
+* don't hang out for days without doing the above, because then the copy you're using is stale and you will have merge conflicts of epic proportion